svetaku/Health-Visualization-Project/README.md

 ### Code
 This project contains a single notebook, divided into three parts:
-1. Loading the data - loading the .csv datasets and and merging them into one.
+1. Loading the data - loading the .csv datasets and merging them into one.
 2. Preparing the data - creating functions that will process the data and convert it to the format needed for further visualization.
 3. Visualizing the data.